polyphony-chat/docs/SPECIFICATION.md

 #### 2.4.2 Home server operation and design

 - Employ a caching layer to handle the potentially large amount of requests for public keys without putting unnecessary strain on the database.

+### 2.5 FAQ

+!!! question "What if a home server is compromised/malicious?
+How can we prevent a malicious server from impersonating a user?"

+    Technically, nothing prevents a malicious server from impersonating a user within the domain of that malicious server.
+However, we don't think that this is a problem.
+A malicious admin can always access the servers' database and impersonate users by directly manipulating database entries.
+The admin being able to potentially do this is entirely within our threat model.
+Secure communication should always be done via end-to-end encryption, which prevents something like this from happening.

+!!! question "What if server B is malicious and provides a different public identity key for Alice?
+Bob would then succeed in verifying the signature of Alice's message, but the message would not have been signed by Alice."

+    TODO: Consider removing chapter 2.3 if no solution can be found.

+!!! question "What if a server requests a federation token on behalf of a user?
+This server would then hold the federation token, and could use it to request a session token on the user's behalf, as well generate a signing key which is supposed to represent the impersonated user.
+The server would then hold all the information it needs to impersonate a user on another server."

+    TODO: uhhhhhhhhhh

 ## 3. Federating direct/group messages